Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Hopkins Public Works is currently closed to the public.

-During Governor Walz’s Executive Order, City staff will also be working to provide necessary services to the community.
+City staff are be working to provide necessary services to the community.
 Residents and community members are encouraged to connect with staff through our website, by phone or by email.

 Find staff contact information